Deewhy95/BodyOdor_Project/README.md

 - Improve LGA normalization mapping and/or make validation configurable (e.g., keep rows flagged instead of dropping).
 - Add unit tests (pytest) for each module (ingestion, validation, and cleaning).
 - Add analysis/visualization notebooks or scripts to expand EDA or statistical testing.

-Please open an issue or a PR on the GitHub repository with changes or suggestions.

----

-## License

-This repository does not include an explicit license file.
-If you want this project to be open-source, add a LICENSE (e.g., MIT) to clarify reuse terms.

----

 ## Contact